Lazzaro Spallanzani

 Lazzaro Spallanzani ([ˈladdzaro spallanˈtsaːni]; 12 January 1729 – 11 February 1799) was an Italian Catholic priest (for which he was nicknamed Abbé Spallanzani), biologist and physiologist who made important contributions to the experimental study of bodily functions, animal reproduction, and animal echolocation.
 His research on biogenesis paved the way for the downfall of the theory of spontaneous generation, a prevailing idea at the time that organisms develop from inanimate matters, though the final death blow to the idea was dealt by French scientist Louis Pasteur a century later.

-His most important works were summed up in his book Experiencias Para Servir a La Historia de La Generación De Animales y Plantas (Experiences to Serve to the History of the Generation of Animals and Plants), published in 1786.
+His most important works were summed up in his book Expériences pour servir a l'histoire de la génération des animaux et des plantes (Experiences to Serve to the History of the Generation of Animals and Plants), published in 1785.
 Among his contributions were experimental demonstrations of fertilisation between ova and spermatozoa, and in vitro fertilisation.

 Biography

 Spallanzani was born in Scandiano in the modern province of Reggio Emilia to Gianniccolo Spallanzani and Lucia Zigliani.
 His father, a lawyer by profession, was not impressed with young Spallanzani who spent more time with small animals than studies.
-With financial support from Vallisnieri Foundation, his father enrolled him to the Jesuit Seminary at age 15.
-When he was asked to join the order, he refused.
+With financial support from the Vallisnieri Foundation, his father enrolled him in the Jesuit Seminary at age 15.
+When he was asked to join the order, he declined.
 Persuaded by his father and with the help of Monsignor Castelvetro, the Bishop of Reggio, he studied law at the University of Bologna, which he gave up soon and turned to science.
-Here, his famous kinswoman, Laura Bassi, was professor of physics and it is to her influence that his scientific impulse has been usually attributed.
-With her he studied natural philosophy and mathematics, and gave also great attention to languages, both ancient and modern, but soon abandoned them.
-It took him a good friend Antonio Vallisnieri jr. to convince his father to drop law as a career and took up academics instead.
+Here, his famous kinswoman, Laura Bassi, was a professor of physics and it is to her influence that his scientific impulse has been usually attributed.
+With her, he studied natural philosophy and mathematics, and gave also great attention to languages, both ancient and modern, but soon abandoned them.
+It took him a good friend Antonio Vallisnieri Jr. to convince his father to drop law as a career and take up academics instead.

 In 1754, at the age of 25, soon after he was ordained he became professor of logic, metaphysics and Greek in the University of Reggio.
 In 1763, he was moved to the University of Modena, where he continued to teach with great assiduity and success, but devoted his whole leisure to natural science.
 There he also served as a priest of the Congregation Beata Vergine and S. Carlo.
 He declined many offers from other Italian universities and from St Petersburg until 1768, when he accepted the invitation of Maria Theresa to the chair of natural history in the University of Pavia, which was then being reorganized.
 He also became director of the museum, which he greatly enriched by the collections of his many journeys along the shores of the Mediterranean Sea.
 In June 1768 Spallanzani was elected a Fellow of the Royal Society and in 1775 was elected a foreign member of the Royal Swedish Academy of Sciences.